Check this out…

 Facebook has become a platform that is helping to empower patients on a global scale, and it has been exciting to watch the members of the WEGO Health network jump at the opportunity to further support their advocacy efforts.

-Caitlyn has been a part of the WEGO Health Sponsor Programs team since 2015.
+Caitlyn has been a part of the WEGO Health Client Services team since 2015.
 As the day-to-day contact for pharmaceutical and healthcare company sponsors, Caitlyn manages the creation and launch of social media initiatives that work to bridge the gap between sponsors and the WEGO Health Network of online patient leaders.
 Often bridging that gap means working directly with patient leaders to create sponsored material that better represents the patient voice.

 Caitlyn lives in Providence, Rhode Island where she actively wears her New York Yankees gear out of respect for her hometown in upstate New York.
 In her spare time, Caitlyn plays tennis and explores the restaurant scene to uphold her “Foodie” title.